robric/metallb-testing/README.md

 This worked!

+## SCTP integration

-### SCTP works
+### Basic SCTP install and check

-Install SCTP in *BOTH* VM and host.
-This will install kernel modules too.
+Install lksctp-tools in *BOTH* VM and host.
+This will install kernel modules too and permits to test that environment is capable of processing SCTP.

 ```
 sudo apt install lksctp-tools -y && sudo apt install telnet -y
 ```